axeltechtips/cloudflared/README.md

 Increased security: Cloudflare's DNS servers are protected by a number of security features, which can help to protect your computer from malware and other attacks.
 Improved privacy: Cloudflare does not track your DNS requests, which means that your browsing history is not stored by Cloudflare.
 Easy to use: Cloudflared is a simple to use tool that can be installed on any computer.
 If you are looking for a way to make your WiFi faster and more secure, then Cloudflared is a great option.
-To learn more about Cloudflared, please visit the project's website: https://github.com/cloudflare/cloudflared

 Here are some additional benefits of using Cloudflared: